-You can use the Rectangle type to draw basic shapes in Form Editor.
+You can use the Rectangle component to draw basic shapes in Form Editor.

-Most visual types in Library are based on the Item type.
-Even though it has no visual appearance itself (similarly to a mouse area, for example), it defines all the properties that are common across visual types, such as position, size, and visibility.
-For more information, see Specifying Basic Item Properties.
+Most visual components in Library are based on the Item component.
+Even though it has no visual appearance itself (similarly to a mouse area, for example), it defines all the properties that are common across visual components, such as position, size, and visibility.
+For more information, see Specifying Basic Component Properties.

 The following sections describe the available shapes and their properties in more detail.
 You can modify the values of the properties in the Properties view.

-The basic Rectangle QML type is used for drawing shapes with four sides and corners, as well as a solid border.
+The basic Rectangle component is used for drawing shapes with four sides and corners, as well as a solid border.

 Rectangles can be filled either with a solid fill color or a linear gradient that you set in the Color field.
 You can also use a color picker to select colors and a gradient picker to select gradients from a predefined set of WebGradients.